Vermont ACDA Board Members &

 Burlington High School

 Billy Ray Poli is currently the Choral/Vocal director at Burlington High School.
 He conducts the Concert Chorus, and Senior Chorus.
-He is also the director of Vermont Voices, Burlington High School’s select auditioned group.
+He is also the director of Vermont Voices, Burlington High School’s select auditioned group, and the Vermont Youth Choral (grades 6-8) for the Vermont Youth Orchestra Association.
 Billy Ray moved to Vermont in summer of 2013 and began his teaching career at Chelsea Public School, where he taught K-12 Music for two years, and served as the Theater Director as well.
 In his second year of teaching he also took on being the Theater Director at the South Royalton School, and was named Musical Director for the Chandler Youth Summer Productions at the Chandler Music Hall located in Randolph, Vermont.
 Billy Ray graduated from the University of Rhode Island as a double major in both vocal performance and music education.
 During his time in Rhode Island he competed both at the state, and regional level, and preformed as a guest performer in many of Opera Providence’s productions.
 Since moving to Vermont he has focused on his teaching career and is looking forward to conducting two middle school festival choirs this year.
 He also has preformed in some regional choirs such as, Thetford Chamber Singers, Barn Arts Chorale and Bel Canto.

 College and University Choirs